NVIDIAGameWorks/Streamline/docs/ProgrammingGuideLatency.md

 ### 6.0 HOW TO TRANSITION FROM REFLEX TO SL LATENCY

-Existing Reflex integrations can be easily converted to use SL latency by following these steps:
+Existing Reflex integrations can be easily converted to use SL Latency by following these steps:

 * Remove NVAPI from your application
-* There is no longer need to provide native D3D/VK device when making Reflex calls - SL takes care of that hence making the integrations easier
+* There is no longer any need to provide a native D3D/VK device when making Reflex calls - SL takes care of that, hence making the integrations easier
 * `NvAPI_D3D_SetSleepMode` is replaced with [set latency constants](#40-set-latency-constants)
 * `NvAPI_D3D_GetSleepStatus` is replaced with [get latency settings](#30-check-latency-settings-and-capabilities) - see `sl::LatencySettings::lowLatencyAvailable`
 * `NvAPI_D3D_GetLatency` is replaced with [get latency settings](#30-check-latency-settings-and-capabilities) - see `sl::LatencyReport`